 Colossal investments are required in the next few decades to replace or repair existing infrastructure and deliver new projects to serve expanding, urbanizing populations in emerging economies.
-The OECD estimates average worldwide investment for new infrastructure, or for maintenance of existing infrastructure, to be around $1.8 trillion annually from 2010 to 2030.
+In its 'Infrastructure to 2030' analysis the OECD estimates average worldwide investment for new infrastructure, or for maintenance of existing infrastructure, to be around $1.8 trillion annually from 2010 to 2030.

 This photo gallery examines where that money needs to go.
-See here for more on What holds the world together.
 (Source: Reuters)

 Getting water to the world’s people will take up to half of annual global infrastructure expenditure ($900 billion) estimates the OECD.
 The task is made more challenging by over-exploitation, wastage, pollution and climate change affecting the 0.3% of the world's water that is actually available for human use.

 In advanced economies, by 2030 per capita water availability will be 40% lower than in 1959 and so aging water infrastructure requires upgrading and new sources tapped.
 In London, for example, up to 50% of the water produced leaks away because some pipes date from the 1800s.

 In emerging economies, new infrastructure is required to meet expanding demand, nowhere more so than in China where the South North Water Diversion Project aims to bring water from the Yangtze River to the arid but highly industrialized north.
 This graphic shows Where water matters most.
 (Source: Reuters)